ppluzka/10xPriceHistory/supabase/email-templates/README.md

 2. **Copy the HTML Template**
    - Open `confirm-signup.html` in this directory
    - Copy the entire HTML content
-   - Paste it into the "Subject" and "Body" fields in Supabase Dashboard
+   - Paste it into the "Body" field in Supabase Dashboard

 3. **Set the Subject Line**
    - Subject: `Potwierdź swój email - PriceHistory`

 4. **Optional: Plain Text Version**
    - Supabase will automatically generate a plain text version, but you can also use `confirm-signup.txt` if needed

+### Password Reset Template

+1. **Navigate to Supabase Dashboard**
+   - Go to your Supabase project dashboard
+   - Navigate to: **Authentication** → **Email Templates** → **Reset password**

+2. **Copy the HTML Template**
+   - Open `reset-password.html` in this directory
+   - Copy the entire HTML content
+   - Paste it into the "Body" field in Supabase Dashboard

+3. **Set the Subject Line**
+   - Subject: `Resetuj hasło - PriceHistory`

+4. **Optional: Plain Text Version**
+   - Supabase will automatically generate a plain text version, but you can also use `reset-password.txt` if needed

 ## Template Variables